Tanks of the interwar period: Other nations

 Many other nations that desired tanks could not design or build their own.
 The 1920s and 1930s saw a widespread export business as smaller or less-industrialized nations purchased tanks abroad.
 Sometimes, the import of foreign tanks led to the birth of a tank industry in the importing nation.

 Poland imported the British Vickers Six-Ton tank and began production of improved models.
 The pinnacle of this improvement program was the 7TP, which featured a diesel engine and 37 mm gun.
 Poland also produced the TKS series of tankettes, similar in concept to the Vickers-Carden-Loyd machinegun carriers of Britain and the UE of France.
-These vehicles had two-man crews, thin armor, and a single ball-mounted light machinegun.
+These vehicles had two-man crews, thin armor, and a single ball-mounted light machine gun.